lecnim/stado/docs/source/docs/quick-start.md

 If stado is run without commands, it will try to build all sites.
 You can choose which site to build using `stado.py build [site]` command.

-Also there is development server available.
+Also there is a development server available.
 It has auto-rebuild on save feature.
 Use `stado.py edit [site]` to start it.

-List of all available commands is here!

 Output
 ------

+    #!python
     project/
         site.py
         index.html